 Making Math Real: Time and Money

-Registration Fee: $799 for tuition & course reader
+Registration Fee: $999 for tuition & materials binder (shipped)

 2 optional academic units [see below]